Our suppliers must show respect for people

 We must not be directly or indirectly involved in situations that entail violations of human rights.
 We strive to ensure the employment rights of our own staff and those of our suppliers' employees are respected.
 We do not maintain business relationships with any supplier that we know violates the human or employment rights of its employees.

-We understand that ethical behavior is about the culture of an organization as well as its policies and processes.
+We understand that ethical behaviour is about the culture of an organisation as well as its policies and processes.
 By 2020, we wish to be the preferred employer in medical devices – which we can only be if we are ethical and socially responsible in our employment practices and regarding our employees' human rights.

 We transfer this culture over to the way we treat our suppliers, building long-term relationships with our suppliers based on fairness, collaboration, transparency and open communication.
 We ask our suppliers in turn to promote good practice among their partners and suppliers.

-Our guidelines for behavior for both our employees and our suppliers are based on the principles outlined in the following documents:
+Our guidelines for behaviour for both our employees and our suppliers are based on the principles outlined in the following documents:

 - UN Universal Declaration of Human Rights

 - UN Global Compact and Agenda 21

 There are local HR representatives for all our factories, sites and sales offices across the globe, who are charged with implementing our HR policies and setting contracts.
 We regularly audit compliance across all our sites.